scra88le/taxonomySca88le/_posts/2019-7-19-Formicidae.md

 # Taxonomy of Ants

-The UK has a very sparse ant fauna - globally there are thougth to be over [16,000 described species][antweb] within the *formicidae*, of which Britain hosts around 70 of them.
+The UK has a sparse ant fauna - globally there are thought to be over [16,000 described species][antweb] within the *formicidae*, of which Britain hosts around 70 of them.
 This is most likely due to the relatively cool climate of the UK (ants love warmth).
 The four UK sub-families are:

-* *Ponerinae* - there are two rare UK species of this family; the native *Ponera coarctata* and *Hypoponera punctatissima*. *H. punctatissima* is thought to be an example of a *tramp* species; an introduced species that survies only in greenhouses.
+* *Ponerinae* - there are two rare UK species of this family; the native *Ponera coarctata* and *Hypoponera punctatissima*. *H. punctatissima* is thought to be an example of a *tramp* species; an introduced species that survies only in glass-houses.
 * *Dolichoderirnae* - a sub-family represented by four species; *Tapinoma erraticum*, *T. ambiguum*, *T. melanocephalum* and *Linepithema humile*; the later two being *tramp* species.
 * *Myrmicinae* - this sub-family together with *Formicinae* represent 80% of UK ant species.
 Members of the *Myrmicinae* sub-family have a wasit with two segments (known as the petiole and postpetiole)
 * *Formicinae* - the final sub-family are distingusied from *Myrmicinae* by the fact they only have one petiole between the thorax and gaster.